SweetBeatsA/memorly/Sprint1.md

 - The webpage is still simple but visually acceptable and neat
 - The webpage has a header with buttons that we plan to link to other pages (ie login pages, about pages, etc) in the future
 - We have cards that accept text input

+Back end:
+- We were successfully able to create accounts for user but in the mock website